-JSI currently manages the Health Systems Strengthening Component of USAID’s Maternal and Child Health program, which supports the Department of Health in Pakistan’s Sindh Province to develop management capacity and systems for an improved health service package for families, and particularly women and children.
+JSI currently manages the Integrated Health Systems Strengthening and Service Delivery (IHSS-SD) program, which supports the development of management capacity and systems for an improved health service package for families, and particularly women and children.
 Special attention is paid to the quality and equity of services.

 Through the USAID | DELIVER PROJECT, JSI worked with the Government of Pakistan to improve availability of family planning, tuberculosis, and vaccine commodities down to the last mile.
 One significant milestone was the launch of the vaccine logistics management information system (vLMIS) in 2014, which, for the first time, made supply chain (including cold chain) data for vaccines visible down to the sub-district level.